 We were later invited to a really nice family where we had good things to eat.
 I am constantly amazed at the hospitality of the Iranian people.

-The nearby city of Bam once had a beautiful citadel, but it was destroyed in the 2003 earthquake so we went to the town of Rayen instead.
+The city of Bam once had a beautiful citadel, but it was destroyed in the 2003 earthquake so we went to the nearby town of Rayen instead.
 It also has an old mud brick citadel which is nearly as impressive as the one in Bam, with a nice backdrop view of snowclad mountains.

 Next stop Mahan, where we visited the mausoleum of sufi leader Shah Ne’emat Ollah-e-Vali.
 My friend got one of his usual bright ideas and soon we were climbing up one of the twin minarets!
 It was quite narrow but worth the hassle since it gave a great view of the turquoise tiled dome and rest of the city.